icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 Title: NACA-TN-1904
 Date: 2022-03-01 12:00
 Category: NACA
-tags: cylinder, natural icing, meteorology
+tags: cylinders, natural icing, meteorology

 ### _"... the rotating-cylinder indications of drop-size distribution are so unreliable that they are of little or no value"_